vincentarelbundock/Rdatasets/doc/carData/rst/LoBD.rst

    .. rubric:: Source
       :name: source

-   Used as an illustrative example for Box-Cox type transformations with negative readings in Hawkins and Weisberg (2015).
+   Used as an illustrative application for Box-Cox type transformations with negative values in Hawkins and Weisberg (2015).
 For examples of its use, see ``bcnPower``.

    .. rubric:: References
       :name: references